overhide/pay2my.app/howto/README.md

 All front-end code listings are at the <a target="_blank" href="https://github.com/overhide/pay2my.app/tree/master/howto/code">/howto/code</a> folder of the <a target="_blank" href="https://github.com/overhide/pay2my.app">widget's repo</a>.

+To follow along you need to be comfortable with basic HTML and JavaScript as it relates to the DOM.

 ## Basic User Login